deckhouse/virtualization/docs/USER_GUIDE.md

 Migration can be performed manually by the user, or automatically by the following system events:

-- Updating the “firmware” of a virtual machine.
+- Updating the "firmware" of a virtual machine.
 - Redistribution of load in the cluster.
 - Transferring a node into maintenance mode (Node drain).
 - When you change [VM placement settings](#placement-of-vms-by-nodes) (not available in Community edition).